 HACCP Basics for the Fresh and Fresh-cut Produce Industries is an online, self-paced course on the HACCP System and its prerequisites.
-Offered and certified by NEHA the course is further accredited by the International HACCP Alliance.
+This course is accredited by the International HACCP Alliance.
 The course is designed to assist participants in implementing a legally mandated food safety plan for bringing the safest possible raw vegetables and fruits to market.

 The course curriculum consists of 12 units each consisting of approximately one hour of content covering topics on meeting government, industry, and auditor requirements for the development of a working HACCP plan, including Good Agricultural and Manufacturing Practices.
 The course introduces food safety regulations, with an overview of elements of the 2011 Food Safety Modernization Act (FSMA), such as Food Defense and Traceability; the epidemiology of foodborne disease; agricultural and processing prerequisites on managing contamination of water, soil and production environments; and training of food handlers.

 Participants apply this knowledge in following the steps to preparing an actual HACCP plan with its 7 principles, including how to work as a HACCP team.
 They will learn how to describe product characteristics and production operations prior to conducting the HACCP system’s central activity – the hazard analysis.
 Students are also taught how to keep accurate HACCP-compliant monitoring and verification records in the field, the packing house, and all along the food chain.